 Brute force attacks are among the most common and easiest methods for hackers to gain access to accounts—which is why they’re so widespread.
-In fact, 80% of hacking breaches are estimated to involve these types of attacks.
+In fact, 80% of hacking breaches are estimated to involve these types of password attacks.

 To carry out a brute force attack, a hacker will use a computer program to try all possible letter, number, and symbol sequences character-by-character, until hitting the correct combination, so they can gain access to a user’s account.

 This is done systematically, often starting with the most common passwords—which is why “123456” and “password” take less than a second to crack.
 The program is usually automated, can take password requirements into account—such as a minimum character limit and inclusion of a number or symbol—and can bypass limits on the number of attempts that can be tried before the account is locked.